-Shopping Cart API serves as an access to different types of store information.
+Shopping Cart API serves as access to different types of store information.
 Usually, it allows to GET, ADD, UPDATE and DELETE info from stores like orders, products, customers, categories, etc.

-Shopping cart API integration is the process of establishing a connection between app or software and eCommerce platform.
+Shopping cart API integration is the process of establishing a connection between an app or software and an eCommerce platform.
 As a consequence, software providers can offer various useful features for online store owners.
 It involves order management, inventory sync, product management, and many more.

-If you already developed an integration with shopping carts, you may know that its implementation involves a lot of challenges.
+If you have already developed an integration with shopping carts, you may know that its implementation involves a lot of challenges.
 Let's explore some of them below.

 Shopping Cart API Examples

 Each shopping cart API has its own logic and specifics.
 Let's see some examples of popular eCommerce APIs:

 It allows developers to get access to online stores built on the Magento platform and manage data like customers, orders, products, etc. The API supports both REST and SOAP communication protocols.
 The REST API provides a set of functions that you can use to send requests and receive responses using the HTTP protocol.
 Namely, by using GET, POST, PUT, or DELETE methods, you can work with Magento data according to your business needs.